Beclometasone inhaler

 • Beclometasone inhalers are available in different strengths.
 Ask your doctor or pharmacist which strength you are taking.
 If your inhaler looks different to what you were expecting, ask your pharmacist.

 • Keep using your beclometasone every day.
-Do not stop using beclometasone, even if you feel better.
+Don't stop using beclometasone, even if you feel better.
 Since asthma is a long-term condition, prevention with beclometasone is ongoing and it will need to be used every day for months or years.

 • Try to use beclometasone at the same time each day, to help you to remember to use it regularly.

 • If you miss a dose, you can take it as soon as you remember.
-But if it is nearly time for your next dose, just take your next dose at the right time.
+But if it's nearly time for your next dose, just take your next dose at the right time.

 • Beclometasone can cause a sore throat and hoarse voice – rinse your mouth after each use to prevent this.

-You will get the most benefit from your inhaler if you use the correct technique.
-Ask your doctor, pharmacist, or nurse to explain how to use your inhaler.
-Even if you have been shown before, ask your doctor, pharmacist, or nurse to explain how to use your inhaler if you still have any questions.
-Here is some guidance.
+You'll get the most benefit from your inhaler if you use the correct technique.
+Ask your healthcare provider to explain how to use an inhaler.
+Even if you have been shown before, ask your healthcare provider to explain how to use an inhaler if you still have any questions.

 How to use your MDI (puffer)